 The New York Power Authority (NYPA) and New York State Canal Corporation recently unveiled the latest installation of the State’s iconic lighting program, celebrating Erie Canal Lock E17 in Little Falls, in Herkimer County, NY.
 [Read more…] about Erie Canal Lighting Unveiled in Little Falls

 Erie Canalway Heritage Corridor

-The Erie Canalway National Heritage Corridor has announced the winners of this year’s Erie Canalway Photo Contest.
+The Erie Canalway National Heritage Corridor has announced the release of the 2021 Erie Canalway Annual Report.

 The report features highlights of efforts made to preserve and promote the nation’s most successful and influential constructed waterway, the Erie Canal, and to connect people with its recreational and economic opportunities, distinctive heritage, and scenic beauty.
 [Read more…] about Erie Canalway 2021 Annual Report Available